Monday, December 19, 2016

 • Probiotics - Probiotics are beneficial bacteria that can help support digestive health and promote a balanced immune system.
 They may assist in maintaining a healthy gut microbiome, potentially reducing inflammation and improving immune function.
 Power Probiotic for Petsreplenishes good bacteria reducing the possibility of infection.

 • Plant Sterols: Plant sterols have been studied for potential health benefits, such as anti-inflammatory effects and immune modulation.
-By balancing the immune response and reducing inflammation, plant sterols may help alleviate symptoms associated with PLE and lymphangiectasia.
+By balancing the immune response and reducing inflammation, plant sterols may help alleviate symptoms associated with perianal fistulas.
 Immune Harmony contains natural plant sterols to help modulate and balance your dog's immune response.

 • Herbal Remedies - Some herbal remedies, such as quercetin and olive leaf extract have natural anti-inflammatory properties.
 Topical application of silver spray may also help provide relief and promote healing.
 AllerEaze and Olive Leaf Extract help reduce your dog's histamine response and fight infection.